What is a Will?

 A Will ensures that your estate is divided up and shared according to your wishes and gives you and the beneficiaries certainty about what will happen.

-If you prefer, a Will also enables you to leave your estate, or part of it, to your favoured charity instead.
+If you prefer, a Will also allows you to leave your estate, or part of it, to your favoured charity instead.
 You can also record your funeral wishes.
-There can be tax benefits of gifting to charity.

 Do I need a Will if I have children?